 Looking for Puerto Rican flags has brought family and friends together.
 I myself was planning on getting my “corillo” (group of family and friends) to road trip across the island looking for the flags that were part of the #78Pueblos1Bandera project.
 I had been following Héctor on Facebook and Instagram and tracked the towns where they were located on a map.
 These were the towns we were going to visit.

 Sadly, that didn’t happen.
 Hurricane Maria made landfall.
 She wreaked havoc.

 I did go back to Puerto Rico twice after Hurricane Maria.
 Once on an emergency relief trip and the second time in December with my son.
 Puerto Rico was beginning to recover and the project #78Pueblos1Bandera was put on hold for a few months.
 Some of the places where the flags were painted were destroyed, and others still remain.
-Little one and I visited one of the them in Mar Chiquita beach in Manatí, Puerto Rico.
+Little one and I visited one of them in Mar Chiquita Beach in Manatí, Puerto Rico.
 Of course, everywhere we saw a flag we stopped to take a picture even if it wasn’t part of the project.